Proposal Submission Frequently Asked Questions

 A2: NO - But it is vitally important that you ask all session participants to create or update their information in the ASEEES Member Site.
 They MUST enter their brief CV information in the "CV Information" box under "My Information" --> "Edit Information" Tab.

-However, if you are using the hard copy submission form and you know that your participant does not have a profile in our Member Site, then you must provide their CV information in the form.
+However, if you are submitting a Word submission form via e-mail and you know that your participant does not have a profile in our Member Site, then you must provide their CV information in the form.